Food Labeling Compliance Seminar

 EAS’ Food Labeling Compliance Seminar has been awarded 16 CEU credits by the Commission on Dietetic Registration.

-Learn food labeling from former FDA labeling officials who helped shape current labeling regulations and experienced food labeling consultants.
 This hands-on, two-day seminar covers the basics of how foods need to be labeled to comply with the complex set of labeling rules, covers the latest in food labeling issues that have gotten attention from FDA, and provides answers to your most challenging questions.

 Who Should Attend?

 - Individuals involved in management, regulatory affairs, and quality control/assurance in the manufacturing of foods.

 - Those responsible for preparing or reviewing food labels.

 - Consultants, auditors, attorneys and others interested in food labeling compliance.

 At the Food Labeling Compliance Seminar, You Will

 - Learn FDA food labeling requirements from labeling experts who helped to develop and implement the current regulations and have reviewed hundreds of labels for the industry.

 - Learn about hot issues that have triggered recent FDA warning letters.